openhab-scripters/openhab-helper-libraries/Documentation/Getting-Started.md

                     |_ personal
                     |_ configuration.py
 ```
+ESH requires scripts to be located in the `/automation/jsr223/` subdirectory hierarchy of your OH2 configuration directory.
+In a Linux package repository installation, like openHABian, this would be `/etc/openhab2/automation/jsr223/`.
+For a Linux manual installation, this would default to `/opt/openhab2/conf/automation/jsr223/`.

+The modules are located in the `/automation/lib/python/` directories.
-Jython modules can be placed anywhere, but the Python path must be configured to find them.
+They can be moved anywhere, but the Python path must be configured to find them.
 There are several ways to do this.
 You can add a `-Dpython.path=mypath1:mypath2` to the JVM command line by modifying the OH2 startup scripts.
 You can also modify the `sys.path` list in a Jython script that loads early (like a component script).
 Another option is to checkout the GitHub repo in some location and use a directory soft link (Linux)
 from `/etc/openhab2/automation/lib/python/core` to the GitHub workspace directory `/Core/automation/jsr223/lib/python/core`.

+Some scripts should be loaded before others because of dependencies between the scripts.
+Scripts that implement OH2 components (like trigger types, item providers, etc.) are one example.
+To prioritze the loading of scripts, a numeric prefix can be added to the name of the script.
 </ul>